DivaVocals/zen_MetaTagsImproved/README.md

 The validation functionality needs to be incorporated into the new admin meta tag management functionality as well as the existing category and product meta tag maintenance.

-"Meta Tags Updated" plugin was developed based on the following requirements
+"Meta Tags Updated" plugin was developed based on the following requirements:

 There are various elements that are required to meet the data-gathering aspects of the requirements:
 - Install Manufacturers Meta-Tags (http://www.zen-cart.com/downloads.php?do=file&id=932 ) This will update the admin’s Catalog->Manufacturers processing to add the meta-tag on/off icon to the manufacturers’ listing display; that icon operates in a manner similar to the built-in categories/products meta-tags.
 When selected, you can enter the title, keywords and description information for the current manufacturer (multi-lingual).